-But an often neglected side of social media is that it is a great way to build promoters and brand advocates.
+But an often neglected side of social media is its great ability to build promoters and brand advocates.
 These are basically volunteer marketing reps that are writing, sharing and building awareness about your business on social media…and the best part is, they are doing it for free.

 Think about it: finding, encouraging and rewarding about 20 or more brand advocates for your business is like hiring a small army of PR people for pennies on the dollar.